South Korea Winter Trip. Day 6: DMZ

 A Piece Altar

-A bit shaky picture because I was really terrified having inside this zone :P
+A bit of a shaky picture because I was really terrified having inside this zone :P

 After more than one hour at this zone, we proceed to the amethyst center.
-Luckily, we didn't been forced to buy anything from the center, as opposed to the reviews I read on the net.
-Afterwards, we had lunch in one of the nearby shopping center.
+Luckily, we weren't forced to buy anything from the center, as opposed to the reviews I read on the net.
+Afterwards, we had lunch in one of the nearby shopping centers.

 Variety sizes of amethyst